Registered Education Savings Plan

 Quebec Education Savings Incentive

 Families that contribute to an RESP are entitled to financial assistance from Quebec up to $3,600 lifetime for each child.
 The assistance equals 10% of the annual RESP contributions for a child under 18 years old, up to $250 (on a $2,500 contribution).
 Unused entitlements up to $250 of preceding years may be added to the basic amount.
-Hence, a family that has accrued benefits may be eligible for a maximum amount of $500 annually, provided it makes a minimum $5,000 contribution to the plan.
+Hence, a family that has accrued benefits may be eligible for a maximum amount of $500 annually, provided it makes a minimum $5,000 contribution to the plan for a child.
 Low- and middle-income families can get additional financial assistance.
 In general, the rules governing the QESI are the same as for the CESG.

 If you want to take full advantage of the RESP and grants and retain control over amounts invested for education purposes, you could make an RESP contribution that will maximize the grants and invest the excess in a family trust.